-All of the Plugin Service's configuration comes from the DSpace Configuration Service (see Configuration Reference).
+All of the Plugin Manager's configuration comes from the DSpace Configuration Manager, which is a Java Properties map.
 You can configure these characteristics of each plugin:

 - 1. Interface: Classname of the Java interface which defines the plugin, including package name. e.g. org.dspace.app.mediafilter.FormatFilter - 2.
 Implementation Class: Classname of the implementation class, including package. e.g. org.dspace.app.mediafilter.PDFFilter - 3.
 Names: (Named plugins only) There are two ways to bind names to plugins: listing them in the value of a plugin.named.interface key, or configuring a class in plugin.selfnamed.interface which extends the SelfNamedPlugin class. - 4.
 Reusable option: (Optional) This is declared in a plugin.reusable configuration line.
 Plugins are reusable by default, so you only need to configure the non-reusable ones.